Author: <span>Robert Narem</span>

 21. Spotted bee balm (Monarda punctata)

 A new activity I engaged in this year, and one which I hope to continue in 2023 and beyond, is augmenting populations of selected species with transplants of seedlings that have been grown offsite over the winter/spring.
-I transplanted 250-300 plugs of in mid to late May this year.
+I transplanted 250-300 plugs in mid to late May this year.
 They had been grown in greenhouse space at SDSU by staff working with my friend, Dr. Perkins.
 Other than some transplants of the four species of milkweed listed above, the seedlings were grown from seed gathered by me on my prairies.
 They would have been better off had they been transplanted several weeks earlier to allow for more rooting before hot weather occurred, but health issues didn’t allow that to happen.
 When I evaluated them during the first week of June, a couple weeks after planting, I estimated 70-75% survival, a success rate I would have been very happy with.
 However, a very hot and windy three day spell just after that evaluation dropped survival to 25-30% Would 2-3 weeks longer in the ground have provided enough roots to keep more alive?
 It’s impossible to know, but is likely, and the lessons that I learned will be implemented next spring with several hundred more seedlings.
 We will see what we can accomplish.
 Subsequently, I received a couple hundred left over seedlings of several species from another graduate project at SDSU and planted as many as I could in October with the hope that they will overwinter and begin growth next spring.

 The final activity of my year was the seeding on the 20 acres in the northeast corner of the quarter, labeled “still farmed” on the map above.
 I recently did an entire post on that so won’t dwell on it, but will just mention that with that final piece in place the entire quarter was accepted by the U. S. Fish and Wildlife Service for a grassland easement, a topic that is likely to get its own blog post in the future.
 This will be a perpetual easement, meaning the restoration will have a chance to “live long and prosper”, a phrase that I think is a fine coda to this post, as I hope the same thing for myself and for anyone who reads this.
 Happy New Year!